charlierguo/gmail/README.md

 ### Authenticating gmail sessions

+To easily get up and running:

+    import gmail

+    g = gmail.login(username, password)

-This will you automatically log in to your account.
+Which will automatically log you into a GMail account.
+This is actually a shortcut for creating a new Gmail object:

     import gmail